-EDF Luminus, a top player in the energy sector in Belgium, recognized the need to stimulate innovation and Intrapreneurship programs within the organization.
-With that thought, they established their internal innovation incubator #next.
+EDF Luminus, a top player in the energy sector, recognized the need to stimulate internal intrapreneurship programs or innovation programs.

 As a part of the program, EDF did a tie-up with Start it @KBC, Belgium’s largest startup network.
 Along with access to experts and a personal mentor, the environment was designed to stimulate internal innovation.

 “We have found that the best and most innovative ideas often come from our own employees.
 And to stimulate and nurture those ideas, we have developed our own internal innovation programme: #next.
 Participants in the #next programme are deliberately removed from their daily work environment.
-So they can fully immerse themselves in the start-up culture at Start it @KBC and, on their return, boost innovation and entrepreneurship within our own corporate culture.”
+So they can fully immerse themselves in the start-up culture at Start it @KBC.
+And, on their return, boost innovation and entrepreneurship within our own corporate culture.”

-They together developed bCheck, a device that provides immediate energy efficiency improvements on electricity instalments like boilers and heat pumps.
+They together developed bCheck, a device that provides immediate energy efficiency improvements on electricity installments like boilers and heat pumps.
 The device uses IoT technology and artificial intelligence to monitor their operation and efficiency.

-When interviewed, here’s what Seppe has to say about the whole experience.
+And, when interviewed, here’s what Seppe has to say about the whole experience.